JPKashlak/team-profile-generator/README.md

 ## Usage
 From the command line navigate to the root directory and run 'node index' to begin the program.
 After that just answer the questions provided until your roster is complete!

+## Tests
+Tests are provided in the repository.
+If you wish to run them you will first need to install Jest by running "npm install jest --save-dev" from your terminal in the root directory.
+Then, in package.json, change the value of scripts.test to "jest."
+Finally, run "npm run test"; this is demonstrated in the video walkthrough.

 ## Tutorial
 Watch: https://drive.google.com/file/d/13_xRrVaxA5YmpS0re3z5e5f0IBFHwn6U/view